-Objective: Protect and preserve high value natural resource areas and maintain varied ecosystems to preserve and protect native fauna and flora, a.
-Action: Prepare a detailed Incorporate into this Comprehensive Plan the updated Town of Skaneateles Oopen Sepace Polan, adopted simultaneously with this Comprehensive Plan Revision, which to identifies y all of the priority natural resource areas that need protection, and to recommend tools and techniques to preserve them.
-(See Action 2(b) on Page 14.)
+- 3. Objective: Protect and preserve high value natural resource areas and maintain varied ecosystems to preserve and protect native fauna and flora. - a.
+Action: Incorporate into this Comprehensive Plan the updated Town of Skaneateles Open Space Plan, adopted simultaneously with this Comprehensive Plan Revision, which identifies all of the priority natural resource areas that need protection, and recommends tools and techniques to preserve them.
+(See Action 2(b) on Page 19.) - b.

-b.
 Action: Support the objectives of the Finger Lakes Land Trust and others to purchase and sustain lands in permanent conservation.
-Support the creation of a Skaneateles Land Trust to work with state, county, and federal agencies as well as private charitable donors to obtain funds to purchase development rights on farmland, important viewsheds, and other lake watershed lands in a manner consistent with this Comprehensive Plan.

-c.
-Action: Maintain varied ecosystems to preserve and protect native fauna and flora. cd.
-Action: Strengthen Town Codes to protect sensitive environmental areas such as streams, drainage ways, ditches, wetlands, wooded areas, steep slopes, stream banks and watersheds.

-$\underline{\text{de.}Action:}$ Strengthen Town Codes to reinforce intent of zoning districts with regard to density, land coverage, and watershed protection, including stronger controls on shared lake rights.

-- 4. Objective: Provide means for enhanced water quality and recreational opportunities along Skaneateles Creek. - a.
+Support the creation of a Skaneateles Land Trust to work with state, county, and federal agencies as well as private charitable donors to obtain funds to purchase development rights on farmland, important viewsheds, and other lake watershed lands in a manner consistent with this Comprehensive Plan. - c.
+Action: Strengthen Town Codes to protect sensitive environmental areas such as streams, drainage ways, ditches, wetlands, wooded areas, steep slopes, stream banks and watersheds. - d.
+Action: Strengthen Town Codes to reinforce intent of zoning districts with regard to density, land coverage, and watershed protection, including stronger controls on shared lake rights. - 4.
+Objective: Provide means for enhanced water quality and recreational opportunities along Skaneateles Creek. - a.
 Action: Take actions that address the sources of pollution entering Skaneateles Creek with the goal of elevating the stream to a higher quality water resource. - b.
 Action: Explore opportunities along Skaneateles Creek in the Village, hamlets and rural areas to improve habitat for trout and other cold water fish. - c.
 Action: Develop improved access in the Village, hamlets and rural areas for fishing and recreational opportunities along Skaneateles Creek.

-PRESERVE AND ENHANCE THE TOWN'S LARGELY RURAL AND AGRARIAN LAND.
+Preserve and enhance the town's largely rural and agrarian land.

-The rural land and landscape is being consumed by widely-spaced residential development sprawl, which follows current is development. oOwners of large undeveloped parcels subdivide and sell individual lots along existing roads.
+The rural land and landscape is being consumed by widely-spaced residential development, which follows current zoning for low-density single-use development.
+Typically, owners of large undeveloped parcels subdivide and sell individual lots along existing roads.
 This development pattern results in wasteful, high per capita land consumption with the loss of open space that is critical to the character of the area.
 This development practice undermines the very attributes that attracted people to the community in the first place.